sudhanshu-shukla-git/market/README.md

 ## 🦑 Environment variables

-The `app.config.js` file is setup to prioritize environment variables for setting each Ocean component endpoint.
-By setting environment variables, you can easily switch between Ocean networks the app connects to, without directly modifying `app.config.js`.
+The `app.config.js` file is setup to prioritize environment variables for setting each TURING component endpoint.
+By setting environment variables, you can easily switch between TURING networks the app connects to, without directly modifying `app.config.js`.

 For local development, you can use a `.env` file: